creichert/stack-tag/README.md

 # Stack Tag

-Create ctags/etags for a Haskell project based on stack.yaml
+Create etags & ctags for Haskell projects based on Stack snapshots.

-	cd path/to/project
+## Quick start

+    stack install stack-tag
+    stack-tag && cp stack.tag TAGS

+When you change a source file, run:

-    stack-tag
+    stack-tag && cp stack.tag TAGS

-Then, inside of emacs:

-    M-x visit-tags-table RET

-Select the proper TAGS file.
-Get started using `find-tag` and `pop-tag-mark` to do basic TAGS navigation.

-NOTE: You need `hasktags` installed to used `stack-tag`

 ## Features

 - Tag files are based on snapshots.
-All generated tags will correspond to the exact matching version found in the active `resolver`
+All generated tags will correspond to the exact matching version found in the active stack `resolver`.

 - Tag files are cached.
 Dependencies only need to be downloaded once per snapshot.

 - Transitive dependencies are tagged, including dependencies in `executable`, `test-suite` and `benchmark` stanzas.